shifat1755/ShareSpace/README.md

 ## Overview

-A full-stack social media feed application built with FastAPI (backend) and React with TypeScript (frontend).
+A social media application's Backend built with FastAPI.
 The application provides core social media functionalities including user authentication, post creation with images, commenting, liking, and notifications.

 ## Technology Overview

 The application follows a **clean architecture** pattern with clear separation of concerns:

 - **Backend**: FastAPI with async SQLAlchemy, PostgreSQL database, Redis for caching and notifications
-- **Frontend**: React 19 with TypeScript, Vite build tool, React Router for navigation
 - **Database**: PostgreSQL with async SQLAlchemy ORM and Alembic for migrations
-- **Caching/Storage**: Redis for refresh token storage(so that we can blacklist them) and notification management
+- **Caching/Storage**: Redis for refresh token storage (so that we can blacklist them) and notification management

 ## Core Functionalities